Aryum/42/CommonCore/Libft/Exercises/readme.txt

 CHECK FOR THINGS THAT CAN BE SIMPLIFIED
 	strcmp	-can use- memcmp
 	strcpy	-can use- memcpy
+	strchr	-can use- memchr

 • isalpha	-> DONE
 • isdigit	-> DONE
 • isalnum	-> DONE